koonergurjot/Gurjots-Games/CONTRIBUTING.md

 ## Game Doctor continuous integration check

-Every push and pull request triggers the **Game Doctor** GitHub Action, which runs `node tools/game-doctor.mjs --strict --baseline=health/baseline.json` and fails the check when any game needs attention.
+Every push and pull request triggers the **Game Doctor** GitHub Action.
+Pull requests run `npm run doctor:changed`, targeting only the slugs detected in the git diff, while pushes to `main` continue to run the full `npm run doctor` sweep.
+The workflow fails the check when any game needs attention.
 If you need to re-run the check, open your pull request, switch to the **Checks** tab, select **Game Doctor**, and click **Re-run**.
 The workflow uploads `health/report.json` and `health/report.md` as artifacts;
 download them from the same check summary to review the full report.